 Be sure to also ask for your estimate from a moving broker in writing.
 Most decent moving brokers should be able to provide you with one.
 If the broker you are working with can’t or flat out refuses to provide an estimate in writing, this should raise some red flags, and you might want to consider using someone else.

 It is true that there are so many moving companies in Denver and trying to pick the best moving company can feel like a herculean effort.
 Thanks to the internet and websites specifically designed for reviewing companies and their services, you can get some help in choosing a moving company based on the reviews of people who have used them before.

 Not all moving companies transport your goods from state to state so they have no choice but to subcontract the job out to someone else.
 The downside of the potential to be overwhelmed can be solved with a small amount of research on government websites.

-Most moving companies charge for the use of safety materials, like coverings for you expensive furniture, lifting and carrying tools for your heavy breakables or appliances, and insurance for their movers so that if someone does get hurt, the company is liable; not you.
+Most moving companies in Colorado charge for the use of safety materials, like coverings for you expensive furniture, lifting and carrying tools for your heavy breakables or appliances, and insurance for their movers so that if someone does get hurt, the company is liable; not you.

-There is also no guarantee that the price a broker gives you is going to be any less expensive than hiring a moving company directly.
+There is also no guarantee that the price a broker gives you is going to be any less expensive than hiring a licensed moving company directly.

 Moving Companies: The Good

 Apart from the expenses and the legwork required to make sure you hire a good company, there are so many benefits to working directly with a moving company rather than a moving broker.

 Since most moving companies require an in-person visit to evaluate the magnitude of the move, there won’t be any surprise price changes the day of like there might be if you went through a moving broker.
 By law, a moving company must provide a Binding-Not-to-Exceed price once a moving company has completed an in-home estimate and both parties agree on the inventory list, packing services, and terms and conditions.